speedment/speedment-doc/pages/maven.md

     </executions>
 </plugin>
 ```
-Now, all code will be generated automatically for us upon re-build.
+Now, all Speedment code will be generated automatically for us upon re-build.